 Our bodies, emotions and minds hold deep stories.
 Some strengthen us.
 Others limit us, creating patterns of suffering and disconnection.

-Based on specialized approaches to trauma integration and conscious relationship building, I offer a safe space to explore your story, release emotional blocks, and access a deeper state of connection with yourself and others.
+Based on specialized approaches to trauma integration and building conscious relationships, I offer a safe space to explore your history, release emotional blocks, and access a deeper state of connection with yourself and others.

-Based on the Learning Love Institute® and Somatic Experiencing®, I use practices that integrate body, mind and emotions.
+I integrate the relational work of Learning Love Institute® to the somatic approach of Somatic Experiencing®, I use practices that integrate body, mind and emotions.
 These methods help restore inner security, strengthen self-esteem and transform the patterns that distance us from true intimacy.

 Many of the blockages and pains we carry today arise from old emotional wounds, which still act silently in our bonds, choices and the way we relate to each other.